 You can see why the project was restarted.
 If everyone in 1828 was crazy about the Addison formula – wit and style, politics and poetry – why not resurrect it?
 So in July 1828, a Dundonian printer named Stephen Rintoul did just that.
 The links between his magazine and that of Addison and Steele are outlined here by Prof David Butterfield, who has written a brilliant (as yet published) history of the 1828 Spectator.

 Today, The Spectator sells more print copies than at any point in our history.
 We also have emails, podcasts, blogs, events – all of them seeking to continue the tone, style, humour and variety of the Addison project.
 Our slogans - "don't think alike", "firm but unfair", "open for debate" - could all have been used to sell the Addison edition.
 Or any edition since 1828.
 I worked out pretty early on as editor that this is not, in any real way, my magazine.
 It has its own trajectory, its own values, its own voice.
 The mission of those of us at The Spectator now is to protect and project that voice.
-Are are those 1711 values still relevant today?
+And how well do we succeed?
 The best way to find out is to try a month's subscription for free, here.

 My thanks to Prof. Butterfield for his direction in my treasure-hunting expeditions into the Spectator's history, and to Queen's College in Oxford which invited me to speak about Addison last month.